Christmas and holiday season: Asia

-The Philippines has the longest Christmas season, reportedly.
-As early as September 1 up until January 9, which is the feast of the Black Nazarene (the season ends on the Feast of the Lord's Baptism on the second Sunday of January or the Monday after Epiphany if the second Sunday is marked as such), Carolers can be typically heard going door to door serenading fellow Filipinos in exchange of money.
-Over the country, parols (star shaped lanterns) are hung and lights are lit.
+In the Philippines, parols (star shaped lanterns) are hung and lights are lit.
 Simbang Gabi or dawn masses start December 16 and run for nine days until Christmas Eve.

 Hong Kong has a lot of seasonal activities and traditions to offer around Christmas time.
 December 25 and 26 are Public Holidays that makes most shops open for shopping.
 Locals and tourists love to watch the 30-meter Swarovski Christmas tree in the Central as well as the Christmas light displays on buildings on Victoria Harbour.
 A huge party in Hong Kong called Winterfest is celebrated every year which involves malls, shops, theme parks and other attractions.

 South Korea's population are 30 percent Christian and Christmas is a Public Holiday.
 According to the Washington Post, "Koreans prefer cash Christmas gifts over more creative presents."

 Singapore widely celebrates Christmas which is a Public Holiday in this country.
 For six weeks, mid-November to early January, the 2.2 km stretch of Orchard Road glitters with lights from decorated trees and building facades of malls and hotels.

 Indonesia, a predominantly Muslim country, also celebrated Christmas as a public holiday.
 Every year, Ministry of Religious Affairs holds the National Christmas Celebration of the Republic of Indonesia.
 The program started in 1993 as a suggestion from Tiopan Bernhard Silalahi, who was Minister of Administrative and Bureaucratic Reform in the Sixth Development Cabinet, who has Protestant background, to the then President of Indonesia Soeharto.
 Since that, National Christmas Celebration has been held every year, except in 2004, which was canceled as a condolence for the victims of the 2004 Indian Ocean earthquake and tsunami, and in 2018, which was canceled as a condolence for the victims of the 2018 Sunda Strait tsunami.
 Until 2013, National Christmas Celebration was always held in Jakarta, the most common used venue was Jakarta Convention Center.
-But since 2014, the tradition was changed by the newly elected President of Indonesia Joko Widodo. and it is now held in a different city each year.
+But since 2014, the tradition was changed by the newly elected President of Indonesia Joko Widodo, and is now held in a different city each year.